kmo1619/kmo1619/readme.txt

-hi, my name is kmo1619.sub branch aaaaaaaaa bbbbbbbbb getchar has been added
+hi, my name is kmo1619